ENSF300-F25/my-first-project/README.md

 def print_min_values(plateform,info,rank_list,sale_list,genre_list):

+    '''
-    '''Find the rest of the nessesary information and extra details to print the information to the user in a nice format
+    Find the rest of the nessesary information and extra details to print the information to the user in a nice format

      Parameters:
     plateform (str): a valid plateform